Avoid 7 Foods to Lose 7 Pounds in 7 Days and Feel 70% Better

 You have enormous power every single time you sit down to eat with the choices you make.

-We know people don’t always make the best choices for their bodies.
-That is just not realistic, which is why we preach and teach an 80/20 balance.
-If you are going to eat of these seven foods (please don’t ever eat artificial sweeteners though and there is absolutely no reason for that when you have Stevia and coconut sugar), then take a digestive enzyme beforehand.
+I know we don’t always make the best choices for our bodies.
+That is just not realistic, which is why I preach and teach an 80/20 balance.
+If you are going to eat of these 7 foods (please don’t ever eat artificial sweeteners though, there is absolutely no reason for that when you have Stevia and coconut sugar), then take a digestive enzyme beforehand.

 JJ suggests starting your day with a healthy smoothie so that you set your body up with stable energy and prevent overeating later in the day.

 We are partial to our Breakfast Smoothie Everyone Loves.
-If you haven’t already, try it and let us know how you like it!
+If you haven’t already, try that and let us know how you like it!

 If sugar is your main craving, then you need to sign up for JJ’s information in her latest book, The Sugar Impact Diet here.
-She’s got one of the best plans we’ve seen out there and really shows how and why the glycemic index is wrong.
-Her book is a safe way to drop 7 hidden sugars that will enable you to lose 10 pounds in 10 days, which we think is pretty dang cool.
+She’s got one of the best plans I’ve seen out there and really shows how and why the glycemic index is wrong.
+Her book is a safe way to drop 7 hidden sugars that will enable you to lose 10 pounds in 10 days, which is pretty cool.